 Real Estate and Property Management

-The Real Estate Associates Program (REAP) consists of the Fundamentals of Real Estate course, and a series of practice courses, one for each of the four areas of practice, including property management.
+Real estate pre-licensing education consists of the Fundamentals of Real Estate course, and a series of practice courses, one for each of the four areas of practice, including property management.

-REAP costs anywhere from $2,150 to $4,700 depending on the number of practice courses you take, and you must complete the program in 18 months.
+Real estate pre-licensing education costs anywhere from $2,150 to $4,700 depending on the number of practice courses you take, and you must complete each course in 6 months, including passing exams.